mialarkin14/Elevator-Simulation/README.md

 7. Simulates based on test files

+Includes:
-Includes Build and Compile Process
+- Build and Compile Process
+- Use of OOP
 - 70% of code is original
 - 30% is starter code provided by the University of Connecticut
 - Includes makefile, clear comments, and readable code